GreenAlf/HackRF-One-for-Windows/README.md

 # HackRF One for Windows
 A comprehensive tutorial for setting up and using HackRF One on Windows.
 This repository provides detailed step-by-step instructions, code samples, and troubleshooting tips—filling the gap left by Linux-focused guides.
 It also integrates modified code from [jamRF_v1.py](https://github.com/tiiuae/jamrf/blob/master/HackRF/jamRF_v1.py)

+> [!CAUTION]
+> ### Disclaimer
+> This repository is provided **for educational purposes only**.
+Transmitting signals on any frequency band without proper authorization is **strictly prohibited** in most circumstance.
+The author is not responsible for any misuse of the code.
+Use it at your own risk, and always comply with all local, national, and international laws and regulations.

 ## Overview
 HackRF One is a popular, low-cost, open-source software-defined radio (SDR) platform.
 While many setup guides assume a Linux environment, this project is tailored for Windows users.
 Whether you prefer using Conda, WSL, or Docker, this guide covers various methods to get you started.